gabrielcedran/github-explorer-2/README.md

-## Creating a new React project from scratch (not using create-react-app)
+# Creating a new React project from scratch (not using create-react-app)

+## Set up a new development environment

 1. Initialize the repository with the command `yarn init -y` (if yarn is not available or won't be used `npm init -y`).
 This step will create a package.json in the folder where the command was executed.
 2. Add react's dependency - `yarn add react`